loliplayz22/jeopardy_lab/README.md

 wrote the code for trivia.py with functions like def choose_level_category def ask_questionsdef play_round and many many more.it works i think.
 Met with all teamates and ran main.py and it's srarted to work.

+-Mia
+I developed the main.py file to integrate all game components and manage the overall flow.
+I also created the leaderboard.py file to calculate, sort, and display player rankings by points.